mvac7/SDCC_PT3player_Lib/README.md

 Adaptation of the latest version of Vortex Tracker II PT3 Player for MSX (SapphiRe) for use in software development in C (SDCC).

+There are modifications on the original code, to add some extra functionality in the player control.
+Also part of the nomenclature has been changed to unify and simplify the use of different sound libraries.

 Allows access to player variables.

 Allows you to use any of the four note/frequency tables available in Vortex Tracker.